41M have lost jobs since virus hit, but layoffs slow

 Analysts are monitoring incoming economic data to gauge how consumers are responding as many retail establishments gradually reopen.
 Jobs won’t return in any significant way as long as Americans remain slow to resume spending at their previous levels.

 Data from Chase Bank credit and debit cards shows that consumers have slowly increased their spending since the government distributed stimulus checks in mid-April.
-Consumer spending had plunged 40% in March compared with a year earlier but has since rebounded to 20% below year-ago levels.
+Consumer spending had plunged 40 percent in March compared with a year earlier but has since rebounded to 20 percent below year-ago levels.

-Most of that increase has occurred in online shopping, which has recovered to pre-virus levels after having tumbled about 20%.
-But offline spending, which makes up the vast majority of consumer spending, is still down 35% from a year ago, according to Chase, after having plummeted 50% at its lowest point.
+Most of that increase has occurred in online shopping, which has recovered to pre-virus levels after having tumbled about 20 percent.
+But offline spending, which makes up the vast majority of consumer spending, is still down 35 percent from a year ago, according to Chase, after having plummeted 50 percent at its lowest point.